monking/php-oauth/docs/API.md

 application managing this should also be authorized to do this.
 A scope of "authorizations" can be requested by the client.

+An "authorization" in this sense is an indicator that a resource owner allows a client to act on its behalf.
+Typically whenever a registered clients starts the OAuth dance it will trigger a confirmation dialog for the resource owner to either allow or deny this request.
+Using this API a privileged client can register these authorizations out-of-band.
+This will optimize the flow when a client wants to access the protected resources: the resource owner is no longer prompted for consent.

 Not all clients should be allowed to do this, only particular clients after the resource owner was authenticated and authorized the client.
 All authorization registrations through the API are bound to the authenticated resource owner.